Phoebe Atwood Taylor

 Phoebe Atwood Taylor (18 May 1909 – 9 January 1976) was an American writer of mystery novels, who was born and died in Boston.
 She graduated from Barnard College in 1930 and married surgeon Grantley Walder Taylor in December 1951.

 Phoebe Atwood Taylor wrote mystery novels under her own name, and as Freeman Dana and Alice Tilton.
 Her first novel, The Cape Cod Mystery, introduced the "Codfish Sherlock", Asey Mayo, who became a series character appearing in 24 novels.
-Taylor's work was light in tone, a bit more serious than screwball comedy, but fun and easy to read.
 According to critic Dilys Winn, "Mrs. Taylor is the mystery equivalent to Buster Keaton."
 She borrowed heavily on her own background (being born in Boston, and very familiar with Cape Cod) to produce books full of local color.
 "As a whole the Asey Mayo books are a treasure trove of humor and local culture of the Cape in the 1930s and '40s."
-Taylor adopted the pseudonyms of Freeman Dana and Alice Tilton for her other books because her publisher did not want her known as a writer of potboilers.
-Like many who lived through the Great Depression, she was in constant need of money, and one of her letters to her publisher was printed in a recent edition of one of her books as an explanation of why she adopted the pen name of Alice Tilton for the popular Leonidas Witherall novel series.

 Asey Mayo

 Asey (a nickname for his given name, Asa) Mayo is a down-to-earth Cape Cod resident who has had numerous adventures around the world during his former sailing career, but now works as a kind of general assistant to the heir to "Porter Motors."
 He has an immense amount of knowledge of local geography and the doings of the inhabitants of Cape Cod, and uses his knowledge, his physical stamina, his very fast car and a great deal of intelligence to solve local murders at breakneck speed.
 His cousin Jennie Mayo, a repository of local gossip, plays a role in many of the novels, and her husband Syl often assists Asey.
 Jennie's charitable and civic activities in the community often provide the starting point for Asey's cases, but another constant theme is the interference of "folks from away" in local affairs.

 The earliest Asey Mayo titles are rather dark, perhaps reflecting the Depression background.
 As the series went on, the tone lightened and approached the screwball towards the end of the series.
 All the books have a strong sense of the Cape Cod background, and many have a strong sense of time as well.
 In the novels written during World War II, for example, Mayo is hindered by fuel and rubber rationing, military maneuvers, Fifth column activity, civilian defense groups, blackouts and First Aid training.